The alien spirit

 The spirit as a thinking intellect

-The picture that emerges from the previous statements can mean only two things: one is that the spirit is reduced to a pure thinking intellect, whose existence appears to us in gray, so to speak, if compared with the varied and colorful world of feelings and emotions that enrich our psychic life here in this world.
-And therefore, despite the tribulations, discomforts and misfortunes we are exposed to during this incarnation, all in all it seems that the game is worth the candle (especially if a person has a rather rich and interesting life, which is undoubtedly possible since not all human lives are the same).
-Human life would therefore allow the spirit to make experiences that in its dimension are precluded to it, and this would also explain why – as Andrea says – there are so many spirits ready to queue to incarnate: it almost looks like a lottery, in which everyone is ready to buy a ticket in the hope of winning the prize of an interesting and satisfying life!
+The picture that emerges from the previous statements can mean only two things: one is that the spirit is reduced to a pure thinking intellect, whose existence appears to us in gray, so to speak, if compared with the varied and colorful world of feelings and emotions that enrich our psyche's life here in this world.
+Therefore, despite the tribulations, discomforts and misfortunes we are exposed to during this incarnation, all in all it seems that the game is worth the candle, especially if a person has a rather rich and interesting life, which is undoubtedly possible since not all human lives are the same.
+Human life would therefore allow the spirit to make experiences that in its dimension are precluded to it, and this would also explain why there are so many spirits ready to queue to incarnate, as Andrea himself states: it almost looks like a lottery, in which everyone is ready to buy a ticket in the hope of winning the prize of an interesting and satisfying life!

-The spirito as consciousness of different psychic dimensions
+The spirit as consciousness of a different dimension

 Unresolved issues

-We must recognize, in the end, that every conscious experience is a psychic experience: it may be that the spirit is lured and captured inside the human psychic phenomenon (what for him/her could be the equivalent of a hallucinatory experience performed under the effect of a psychoactive drug), but we may also think that the spirit could not prescind from particular forms of psychic experiences which occur in other dimensions and involve a conscious Ego.
-Such experiences, however similar or different from human ones, would still represent an aspect of the game created by an unidentified Creator.
+We must recognize, in the end, that every conscious experience is a experience of the psiche: it may be that the spirit is lured and captured inside the human psychic phenomenon (what for it could be the equivalent of a hallucinatory experience performed under the effect of a psychoactive drug), but we may also think that the spirit could not prescind from particular forms of mental experiences occurring in another dimension and involving a conscious Ego.
+Such experiences, however similar or different from the human ones, would still represent an aspect of the game created by an unidentified Creator.
 Andrea's statement, according to which «with death you lose your Soul because it is of a material nature and therefore you will also lose your historical memory» (page 107) thus becomes alienating to the highest degree, just as if the spirit were an inhabitant of another world who has nothing in common with us human beings.
-The psychic experience is not of a material nature, contrary to what Andrea says, and any hypothesis of survival, to have a shred of meaning, must take into account the possibility of transferring the identity of the conscious Ego into another dimension, also through the evolution of our psychic experience.
+The psyche's experience is not of a material nature, contrary to what Andrea says, and any hypothesis of survival, to have a shred of meaning, must take into account the possibility of transferring the identity of the conscious Ego into another dimension, also through the evolution of our mental experiences.
 Otherwise, the idea of survival would become so abstract that it would lose any concrete connotation in relation to our human life: only the alien spirit would exist, which has nothing to do with us, and therefore when we die, we just die.

 Differences and contrasts

-To conclude, I would like to point out the enormous difference between the conscious experience in the spiritual dimension described by Andrea and many of the experiences witnessed by those who had an NDE: the latter, as we have seen, are characterized by a psychic intensity much richer and more emotionally involving than normal human experience, and it is precisely this aspect that makes them so meaningful, interesting and unforgettable.
-Contrary to what was affirmed by Andrea, one would say that the spirit is truly thirsty for psychic experience, but for a much more refined and qualitatively evolved psychic experience than what is usually offered by the human life.
-From this point of view, Andrea makes the depressing effect that a depressed person could do.
-The hypothesis of a spirit freed from any form of psychic experience seems to me reductive, unconvincing, and – at least as far as I am personally concerned – completely devoid of interest and allurement.
-I think that what the spirit tends towards is an evolutionary link with those aspects of the psyche that are more congenial to it, freed – this yes – from the negative and heavy aspects.
+To conclude, I would like to point out the enormous difference between the conscious experience in the spiritual dimension described by Andrea and many of the experiences reported by those who had an NDE: the latter, as we have seen, are characterized by a mental intensity much richer and more emotionally involving than the normal human experiences, and it is precisely this aspect that makes them so meaningful, interesting and unforgettable.
+Contrary to what was affirmed by Andrea, one would say that the spirit is truly thirsty for psychic experiences, but for a much more refined and qualitatively evolved psychic experiences than what are usually offered by our human life.
+From this point of view, many of Andrea's statements have the depressing effect that a depressed person could have.
+The hypothesis of a spirit freed from any form of emotional experience seems to me reductive, unconvincing, and – at least as far as I am personally concerned – completely devoid of interest and allurement.
+I think that what the spirit tends towards is an evolutionary link with those aspects of the psyche that are more congenial to it, freed – yes – from the negative and burdensome aspects.

 The existence game